 8. Block Parties in a residential area are permitted through Street Services, go to our Resource Page for more information.

-Applications are required no less than 45 business days prior to the event.
+Applications are required no less than 45 days prior to the event.
 Submission of an application does not guarantee permit issuance.

 Please Note: Per Federal Aviation Administration (FAA) Policy Unmanned Aerial Vehicles (UAVs) are not permitted in Class B Airspace, which encompasses the entire downtown Dallas area and beyond.
 UAVs, Unmanned Aerial Systems (UAS), and model aircraft are strictly prohibited in Class B Airspace with the following exceptions: